What is gestational diabetes?

 Gestational diabetes does not typically cause any symptoms.
 When these occur, they may be mild and easy to ignore.
 They may include:

-• Frequent need to urinate - The kidneys may try to flush out excess glucose from the blood.
+The kidneys may try to flush out excess glucose from the blood.

-• Excessive thirst - Frequent urination can remove large quantities of water, leading to dehydration.
+Frequent urination can remove large quantities of water, leading to dehydration.

-• Blurry vision - High blood sugar levels may damage small capillaries in the eyes, causing blurriness that comes and goes.
+High blood sugar levels may damage small capillaries in the eyes, causing blurriness that comes and goes.

 Diagnosis

-• One-Step Test - You'll fasting blood sugar levels are tested, then you'll drink a glucose solution and get tested again one or two hours later.
+• One-step test - your fasting blood sugar levels will be tested, then you'll drink a glucose solution and get tested again one or two hours later.
 Fasting blood sugar levels >= 92 mg/dL, one-hour levels >= 180 mg/dL, or two-hour levels >= 152 mg/dL indicate gestational diabetes.

-• Two-step test - For this test, you don't need to fast before drinking a glucose solution.
+• Two-step test - for this test, you don't need to fast before drinking a glucose solution.
 You are tested after one hour.
-If the result is >= 130 mg/dL you will be tested again on a different day including fasting levels and blood sugar levels one, two, and three hours later.
+If the result is >= 130 mg/dL, you will be tested again on a different day, including fasting levels and blood sugar levels one, two, and three hours later.

-Type 2 Diabetes
+Type 2 diabetes

 Research indicates that the risk of developing type 2 diabetes after having gestational diabetes is around 19.72% ten years later.
 This risk increases considerably in time, almost tripling fifty years after childbirth.

-Pregnancy diabetes is a major risk factor for type 2 diabetes especially when it occurs in conjunction with being overweight or having a family history of diabetes.
+Pregnancy diabetes is a major risk factor for type 2 diabetes, especially when it occurs in conjunction with being overweight or having a family history of diabetes.

 Children whose mothers had gestational diabetes also have a higher risk of developing type 2 diabetes later on.